saipisupati-appsec/application-security-portfolio/README.md

 ## 👨‍💻 About Me

-I am a Senior Application Security Engineer focused on building security into modern software development and delivery processes.
+I am an Application Security Engineer focused on building security into modern software development and delivery processes.

 ### Areas of Focus